PR Measurement: Guide to Measuring the Success of PR

 4. Social Media Engagement

-By measuring social media engagement, organizations can gauge the level of interest in their brand, products or services and identify opportunities to improve their social media strategies.
+Measuring social media engagement can be a good addition to your social media marketing plan.
+With it, organizations can gauge the level of interest in their brand, products, or services and identify opportunities to improve their social media strategies.

 5. Website Traffic

-By monitoring the number of visitors to a website and the source of their referral, businesses get a chance to identify which PR campaigns are most effective at driving traffic and conversions.
+Consider this: On average, a website gets 300,000 visitors per month.
+So, by monitoring the number of visitors and the source of their referrals, businesses get a chance to identify which PR campaigns are most effective at driving traffic and conversions.

 It’s always useful to keep an eye on the website’s visitors’ behavior.
 This way, you’ll understand which pages they visit and the actions they take, helping you provide them with a better user experience which can result in driving conversions and revenue.